ParthShethji/Solana/readme.md

 - Allows sending data to the smart contract and querying information.

+## basic commands
+1. solana config get - give configuraiton
+2. solana config set --url localhost / --keypair path_to_keypair.json - sets keypair path
+3. solana balance - tells balance in above set account
+4. solana airdrop amount account - if accoutn not specified uses default account

-## Run the solana-test-validator in root folder of ubuntu and run that on bash
+## Run the solana-test-validator in root folder of ubuntu or user/name and run that on wsl

 Next we need to set RPC URL for our localized blockchain - solana config set --url localhost the ports are predefined